Formal degree of principal series of quasi-split groups: Types for principal series

 \section{Types for principal series}

 We now move to the realm of $p$-adic groups, and we set the notation for the remainder of this paper.
-Let $G=\mathcal{G}(F)$ be the $F$-points of a quasi-split connected reductive group over $F$, with a maximal torus $T=\mathcal{T}(F)$ containing a maximal split torus $S=\mathcal{S}(F).$ In general, we will always denote with calligraphic letters the scheme, and with normal letters the $F$-points of the scheme.
+Let $G=\mathcal{G}(F)$ be the $F$-points of a quasi-split connected reductive group over $F$ which splits over an extension $E/F$ with ramification index $e=e(E/F).$ Let $T=\mathcal{T}(F)\subset G$ be a maximal torus containing a maximal split torus $S=\mathcal{S}(F).$ In general, we will always denote with calligraphic letters the scheme, and with normal letters the $F$-points of the scheme.

 Let $B$ be a fixed Borel subgroup containing $T$, and let $\chi:T\to \mathbb{C}^{\times}$ be a character of $T$.
 We will denote by $\Rep(G)$ the category of smooth $G$-representations on complex vector spaces, and by $\Irr(G)$ the set of equivalence classes of irreducible objects in $\Rep(G)$.
 We will denote by $\mathcal{H}(G)$ the Hecke algebra of $G$, which is the convolution algebra of compactly supported, locally constant functions $f:G\to \mathbb{C}$.
 We recall that there is a well-known equivalence between $\Rep(G)$ and the category of non-degenerate modules over $\mathcal{H}(G)$.